Sean-Bradley/SNMPWALK2ZABBIX/README.md

 Automatically creating templates is NOT an exact science.
 Who knows what the output will be.
 If it was easy, someone would have already written the perfect solution for you.

 After importing the template, you should review which items and discovery rules that you want enabled.
 If a MIB description can be found for an OID, then it will use it in the name of the item and discovery rule.
 And hopefully that will make the process a little easier for you to decide if you want it enabled or not.

+I say again.
+This script will NOT create a fully featured all bells and whistles perfect template exactly for your needs.
+You will need to edit the result to make it exactly whatever you want it to be.

+Remember, you got it for free, and it comes with no support or warranty.
+Read the [license](LICENSE).